Lodges and Glamping

 A group of young men arrived at the Grand Canyon in 1933.
 Part of President Roosevelt’s Works Progress Program, the Civilian Conservation Corps worked on conservation projects across the U.S.

-The CCC developed camps the North Rim and Desert View in addition to constructing several trails.
-And the CCC ran the trans-canyon telephone line to connect the north and south sides of the canyon.
+The CCC developed camps on the North Rim and Desert View in addition to constructing several trails.
+The CCC ran the trans-canyon telephone line to connect the north and south sides of the canyon.

-For our adventure at the Grand Canyon, I choose the Bright Angel Lodge (1935) located steps from the El Tovar on the south rim.
-The historic property offers the perfect backdrop for my kids to conjure up a western adventure.
+For our adventure at the Grand Canyon, I chose the Bright Angel Lodge (1935) located steps from the El Tovar on the south rim.
+The historic property offers the perfect backdrop for my kids to conjure up a Western adventure.

 From the brightly painted, hand-carved doors of the lodge to the log and stone cabins sprinkled along the rim, the kids love rambling through this property.
 In the Bright Angel History Room, I found the Geologic Fireplace to show the kids the rock layers of the Grand Canyon.